fujidaiti/exprollable_page_view/package/README.md

 ### ModalExprollable

 Use `ModalExprollable` to create modal dialog style PageViews.
-This widget adds a traslucent background and *swipe down to dismiss* action to your `ExprollablePageView`.
+This widget adds a translucent background and *swipe down to dismiss* action to your `ExprollablePageView`.
 You can use `showModalExprollable` a convenience function that wraps your `ExprollablePageView` with `ModalExprollable` and display it as a dialog.
 If you want to customize reveal/dismiss behavior of the dialog, create your own `PageRoute` and use `ModalExprollable` in it.

 ```dart
 showModalExprollable(